jp1884/techvolution-vegas-baby/xx_Why Cant Dreams Be Memories/stories.md

 Out comes two candy canes.

 It's a neat trick.
+The Michael Scott fan thinks to himself he was probably hiding the treat in his baggy coat sleave.

 A few people smile.
 But everyone goes back to their phones.

-"Everyone wants to be the star" says a teenage girl to Mark.
+"Everyone wants to be the star" says a teenage girl to Michael Scott.

 "Hey, what is your name?"
 Mark asks the girl.
 He gets ignored.